Polymorphic Iterable Sequential Effect Systems: Modeling Prior Effect Systems in a Generic Framework

-Figure \ref{fig:history} also gives an instantiation of our framework and corresponding type-and-effect-preserving translation.
+Figure \ref{fig:history} also gives an instantiation of our framework and corresponding type-and-effect-preserving translation, which embeds the selected fragment of Skalka et al.'s system into our core language.
 The primitives $P$ are exactly the $\mathsf{ev}$ primitive and the set of constant events $c\in C$.
 The runtime state is a sequence of events from $C$ --- a dynamic accumulation of the events in the order they occur during execution. $\delta$ gives each $c\in C$ the new type \textsf{event} (of kind $K(\mathsf{event})=\star$), and gives the \textsf{ev} primitive a simple dependent type indicating that its latent effect is the single event trace of the event provided as an argument.
-Because no dynamic allocation of primitives occurs, $\mathsf{StateEnv}$ is simply the set containing $\delta$, and all states (dynamic traces) are considered well-typed.
-The semantics of the event primitive $\llbracket\mathsf{ev}\;c\rrbracket$ are to return unit and append the event to the current state, labelling the dynamic reduction with the singleton trace containing the emitted event (notice this is trivially consistent with the type ascribed by $\delta$).
+Because no dynamic allocation of primitives occurs, $\mathsf{StateEnv}$ is simply the singleton set containing $\delta$, and all states (dynamic traces) are considered well-typed.
+The semantics of the event primitive $\llbracket\mathsf{ev}\;c\rrbracket$ are to return unit and append the event to the current state, labeling the dynamic reduction with the singleton trace containing the emitted event (notice this is trivially consistent with the type ascribed by $\delta$).

 Finally Figure \ref{fig:history} gives a term translation $\llparenthesis-\rrparenthesis$ translating the syntax of the fragment of Skalka et al.'s system we target into our core language.
 Our omissions from Skalka et al.'s system are not trivial, but the details of embedding those aspects are orthogonal to the aspects of an embedding we are interested in.